 - 2 ripe bananas

-- t Maple syrup (optional: I don' use it but you can add 1-2 tbsp if you like it a bit sweeter)
+- 1 tablespoon Maple syrup (optional: I don' use it but you can add 1-2 tablespoon if you like it a bit sweeter)

-Once bananas are frozen, mix the coconut oil and cocoa together until thick enough to stick to the bananas (you may need more than 1 tbsp for this, as I had different results with different cocoa)
+- Once bananas are frozen, mix the coconut oil and cocoa together until thick enough to stick to the bananas (you may need more than 1 tablespoon for this, as I had different results with different cocoa)